Lecrapouille/gdcef/gdcef/README.md

 ## Module folder (./gdcef)

-This folder should be placed under the godot installation folder (where godot has been cloned). if contains various sulfolders and files detailed below
+This folder should be placed under the Godot installation folder (where Godot has been cloned). if contains various sulfolders and files detailed below

 ```
 📦gdcef